ntudlcv/DLCV-Fall-2021-Final-2/README.md

 Note that you should replace `<username>` with your own GitHub username.

 ## Install Packages
 To install the packages automatically, we have provided a `requirements.txt` file for this project.
 Please use the following script to set up the environment.
+Note that you are allowed to use any other Python library in this project.
 ```bash
 pip install -r requirements.txt
 ```